-He won the 1st Prize at the Mieczysław Münz Piano Competition in New York (2009), Chopin Piano Competition at Columbia University (2010) and Josef Suk International Piano Competition in Prague (2013).
-He received a semi-final award at the 3rd China Shenzhen International Piano Concerto Competition.
+Adam’s list of accolades includes several first prize awards from competitions such as the 2009 Mieczysław Münz Piano Competition in New York, the 2010 Chopin Piano Competition at Columbia University, and the 2013 Josef Suk International Piano Competition in Prague as well as a semi-final award from the 3rd China Shenzhen International Piano Concerto Competition.